barisgecer/TBGAN/README.md

   * Suppose you have an ongoing training run titled `010-pgan-celebahq-preset-v1-1gpu-fp32`, and you want to generate a video of random interpolations for the latest snapshot.
   * Uncomment the `generate_interpolation_video` line in `config.py`, replace `run_id=10`, and run `python train.py`
   * The script will automatically locate the latest network snapshot and create a new result directory containing a single MP4 file.
-* **Quality metrics**: Similar to the previous example, `config.py` also contains pre-defined configs to compute various quality metrics (Sliced Wasserstein distance, Fréchet inception distance, etc.) for an existing training run.
+* **Quality metrics**: Similar to the previous example, `config.py` also contains pre-defined configs to compute various quality metrics (Sliced Wasserstein distance, FrÃ©chet inception distance, etc.) for an existing training run.
 The metrics are computed for each network snapshot in succession and stored in `metric-*.txt` in the original result directory.

 ## Acknowledgement